wang56678/dexon/core/vm/sqlvm/README.md

 1. Get old data by IDs
 1. Iterate IDs
     1. Iterate indices
-        1. If index contains more than 1 keys, remove from list
+        1. If index contains more than one key, remove from list
-        1. If index contains only key
+        1. If index contains only one key
             1. If reference count not zero, return error
             1. Delete key and meta value
-    1. Check foreign key exists
+    1. Check if foreign key exists
         1. Decrease target reference count
 1. Commit